Mokosha/netwire-input/README.md

-netwire-glfw
+netwire-input
 ============

-A library of wires that provide keyboard, mouse, and joystick input using GLFW.
+A library of wires that provide keyboard, mouse, and joystick input.